Is your baby waking up at night or suddenly refusing to sleep? Discover tips to cope with the 11 month sleep regression.

 Rest assured, you’re not alone, and now have several strategies to try.
 Start by being consistent with what has worked, even if it means putting your foot down and dealing with tantrums.
 At the same time, address your baby’s fears and anxieties, many of which can crop up at this stage.

-That also means supporting his developmental milestones, from keeping him comfortable while he’s teething to giving him plenty of opportunities to practice mobile skills.
-You might also consider sleep training and weaning him off night feedings so he can finally put himself to sleep through the night.
+That also means supporting her developmental milestones.
+Keep her comfortable while she’s teething, and give her plenty of opportunities to practice mobile skills.
+You might also consider sleep training and weaning her off night feedings so she can sleep 10-12 hours straight.

-And finally, adjust his schedule and experiment with different times to put him to sleep.
-Sometimes a simple change in when and how long he naps can make all the difference.
+And finally, adjust her schedule and experiment with different times to put her to sleep.
+Sometimes a simple change in when and how long she naps can make all the difference.

-Unfortunately for many of us, the 11 month sleep regression is a thing—a quick online search will tell you that much.
+Unfortunately for many of us, the 11 month sleep regression is a thing—a quick online search tells you that much.
 But thankfully, it’s also one you can get through, one night at a time.

 Get more tips: